 Hydrophobic surfaces allow for water to bead and run off the radome surface rather than sheet and create a thin film of water which would have a negative effect on RF transmission.
 A hydrophobic surface allows the system to operate in heavy rain conditions with less effect on performance compared to a non-hydrophobic surface.

 Post applied super-hydrophobic coatings with contact angles exceeding 120 degrees are available, however, these coatings are not as durable and will likely require re-coating the radome every four to seven years.
-The coatings utilized by ITI can be applied in the field without requiring disassembly of the radome.
+The coatings utilized by ITI-RCS can be applied in the field without requiring disassembly of the radome.